Please find below details of our board and structure at the National Standards Authority of Ireland.

 James Kennedy, NSAI Chairman

-Mr Kennedy has extensive experience at senior management level, having enjoyed a distinguished career in the facilities management, food, multinational healthcare and agri-services industries in Ireland.
-He currently serves as Chair of the Board and Director of Fraysen Systems Limited, which specialises in computerised performance management systems for the precision electronics, medical devices and consumer product industries.
+Mr Kennedy has extensive experience at senior management level, having enjoyed a distinguished career in the facilities management, multinational healthcare and agri-services industries in Ireland.
+He currently serves as a Director of Pentathlon Ireland.

 In previous roles, Mr Kennedy served as interim CEO of Horse Sport Ireland, Vice President of European Operations with Bausch & Lomb Inc and Chief Executive of Thomas McDonogh & Sons Ltd. He has also served as President of the Chambers of Commerce of Waterford; the South-East region and Ireland.
 A science graduate of University College Cork, he is a native of Co Limerick.

 Geraldine Larkin has led the National Standards Authority of Ireland (NSAI) since March 2017.
 The NSAI is Ireland’s official standards body and provides key services in certification, metrology and legal metrology across Ireland for public sector bodies, SMEs, and other private sector organisations.
 NSAI Certification UK and NSAI Inc.also provide certification services in the UK and the wider global market.